So if you find yourself in this unfortunate position, can you claim your money back and, if so, how do you go about it?…

 My real concern was with the fact that just one app, in this instance a wagonload of Smurfberries, could cost as much as £70.

-This is something that seems even more absurd, when you consider that it was in an app designed specifically for children who will have no concept of the true value of money (if you need any convincing of this check out some of the answers given in this video).
+This is something that seems even more absurd, when you consider that it was in an app designed specifically for children who will have no concept of the true value of money.

 And I was neither in the mood nor the financial position to fork out nearly £200 on in-app purchases even if, between us, my son and I were now the proud owners of more Smurfberries than we knew what to do with!